rodreegez/putio/Readme.md

     get_user_info

-This will return an array of [mashes](https://github.com/intridea/hashie) that can be queried like a regular object.
+This will return a hash of [mashies](https://github.com/intridea/hashie) that can be queried like a regular object.

 ## Usage ##